Fossil Rock Coal Mine

 October 1, 1990

-Beaver Creek Coal Company took over the lease of the six sections west of Cottonwood Canyon that made up the Trail Mountain mine, known at the time as the Trail Mountain Mine No. 9, being Arch Coal's 9th mine in Utah, unrelated to the actual mine location.
+Beaver Creek Coal Company took over the lease of the six sections west of Cottonwood Canyon that made up the Trail Mountain mine, known at the time as the Trail Mountain Mine No. 9, being Arco Coal's 9th mine in Utah, unrelated to the actual mine location.

 1991

-"During early 1991, Beaver Creek Coal Company merged with Its sister company, West Elk Coal Company, located in Colorado, under the collective name of Mountain Coal Company.
-Mountain Coal Company Is now In the process of commissioning a continuous haulage system at the Trail Mountain Mine that will deliver coal from the face to the section conveyor.
+"During early 1991, Beaver Creek Coal Company merged with its sister company, West Elk Coal Company, located in Colorado, under the collective name of Mountain Coal Company.
+Mountain Coal Company is now In the process of commissioning a continuous haulage system at the Trail Mountain Mine that will deliver coal from the face to the section conveyor.
 This is an innovative technology that was originally developed in Canada and will improve the efficiency as well as the safety of this mine operation."
 (1990 Utah Coal Report, dated August 1991)

 June 4, 1991

 The mining permit for the Trail Mountain mine was transferred from Beaver Creek Coal Company, to the Mountain Coal Company.
-(Emery County Progress, June 4, 1991) (Both companies were subsidiaries of Arco Coal, which in turn was a subsidiary of Atlantic Richfield.)
+(Emery County Progress, June 4, 1991)

 1992